 The Teton Raptor Center research team is conducting several multi-faceted studies of raptor ecology, including passive acoustic monitoring of owls and forest raptors, migration pathways and corridors for long-distance migrants like Golden Eagles and Rough-legged Hawks, population genetics of Great Gray Owls and Bald Eagles, and detailed population monitoring of species like Great Gray Owls, Flammulated Owls and Northern Goshawks.
 Because raptor populations are so dependent on their prey, we also have several projects investigating key prey species, like Greater Sage-grouse, songbird communities, and pocket gophers.

 This summer, Teton Raptor Center initiated a focused study on Northern Goshawks (Accipiter gentilis) in Teton County with the support of Teton Conservation District.
 The Northern Goshawk is a large, forest raptor that is known to breed in some areas of Wyoming, including Teton County.
 Wyoming Game and Fish Department has ranked its Native Species Status as "Unknown" based on a lack of population data.
 Overall, Northern Goshawks have been designated as a Tier I (highest priority) Species of Greatest Conservation Need, based on their known sensitivity to limiting factors such as habitat deterioration, human activity, genetics, and invasive species.
 However, understanding this sensitive species is greatly hampered by the ability to locate nest sites in the remote, rugged forests in which this raptor resides.
 Our field team is helping to expand our knowledge of this forest hawk and they have confirmed twelve territories in Teton County, Wyoming.
+Using a new method of Soundscout recorders, our field team hopes to identify pre-dawn calls during the mating season.
+With funding from the Raynes Fund, we hope to deploy recorders at 200 locations.

 Beginning in 2014, we deployed GPS transmitters on Greater Sage-Grouse to investigate their habitat use, migration routes, and wintering areas in the Upper Hoback and Upper Green River drainages.
 Thus far, we have located two previously unknown leks within our study area, and the majority of our marked individuals migrated to winter ranges on the Mesa and surrounding areas near Pinedale, WY.
 We are also collaborating with biologists at the Bureau of Land Management (BLM) Pinedale Field Office who are investigating Greater Sage-Grouse geophagy, or the act of eating soil, while on winter range near Pinedale.
 It remains unknown why and how this relates to the health and survival of grouse in the winter and a next step in this project is to look more closely at the chemical and nutritional benefits of this soil to better understand how it relates to Greater Sage-Grouse biology.

 Understanding the movements and migration paths of animals is essential in order to develop adequate conservation plans.
 This project aims to document the migration routes and important stop-over areas of Rough-Legged Hawks that winter in Grand Teton National Park and the surrounding areas.
 This is a collaborative project between TRC, Grand Teton National Park and Kidd Biological.
-By outfitting Rough-legged Hawks in western Wyoming with transmitters, we will track this species' movements as it migrates north to the arctic and sub-arctic regions where it breeds.
+By outfitting Rough-legged Hawks in western Wyoming with transmitters, we will track this species' movements as it migrates north to the arctic and sub-arctic regions where it breeds. in 2018, 17 hawks were captured and a subset were outfitted with GPS transmitters.
+No real patterns have been found from these transmitters, only that these hawks usually return to the same general area each year.

 Since 2011, our team has been investigating several aspects of Golden Eagle ecology due to conservation concerns about declining eagle populations and increased risks, such as energy development and habitat loss.
 We have been tracking movements of Golden Eagles while on migration in collaboration with Raptor View Research Institute, winter ecology with MT BLM biologists, and annual movements of sub-adult Golden Eagles with USFWS.
 We are also working with the Western Golden Eagle team to expand tracking efforts in Montana and create a conservation strategy for Golden Eagles in eastern Montana, Wyoming and the Dakotas.
+50 Golden Eagles have been outfitted with transmitters, tracking their migration between Wyoming and Alaska, and the hope is to deploy 30 more transmitters.